The appearance of fogging depends on several factors, the difference in temperature between the body and the water, humidity levels, etc.

 CARE - PRECAUTIONS

 - rinsing your mask (only if necessary) by simply dipping it in water

 - avoiding directing powerful jets of water at the inner surface of the lenses.

-Complies with standard: Q/BT 4734 - 2014, all Nabaiji swimming goggles protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.
+Complies with standard: Q/BT 4734 - 2014, all Nabaiji swimming goggles and masks protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.

 Looking directly at the sun is dangerous and can lead to irreversible eye damage.